bagder/http3-explained/en/README.md

 # HTTP/3 explained

-This book effort was started for real in March 2018.
+This book effort was started in March 2018.
 The plan is to document HTTP/3 and its underlying protocol: QUIC.
 Why, how they work, protocol details, the implementations and more.

 The book is entirely free at no cost and is meant to be a collaborative effort involving anyone and everyone who wants to help out!